719034075/SWM/README.md

 # SWM
 a django web about school washing machine.

+## 2017-11-09

++ look for the static files outside my apps successfully.

 ## 2017-11-08

-+ reference the layui lib to speed up the development of the font-end
++ reference the layui lib to speed up the development of the font-end.

 location is **./static/lib/layui**

 ## 2017-10-30

-+ add the following lines to modify the names of datebase's tables
++ add the following lines to modify the names of datebase's tables.

  ```python
  class models_name: